 the mist off the lock and dam.

-I’m from a current
+I'm carried by a current

 through the valley